President Obama Commutes Chelsea Manning's Prison Sentence

 "Since she was first taken into custody, Chelsea has been subjected to long stretches of solitary confinement — including for attempting suicide — and has been denied access to medically necessary health care," said lawyer Chase Strangio in a statement.
 "This move could quite literally save Chelsea's life, and we are all better off knowing that Chelsea Manning will walk out of prison a free woman, dedicated to making the world a better place and fighting for justice for so many."

-Amnesty International USA's executive director Margaret Huang argued that the move is long overdue:
+Amnesty International USA's executive director Margaret Huang argued in a statement that the move is long overdue:

 "Chelsea Manning exposed serious abuses, and as a result her own human rights have been violated by the U.S. government for years. ...
 President Obama was right to commute her sentence, but it is long overdue.
 It is unconscionable that she languished in prison for years while those allegedly implicated by the information she revealed still haven't been brought to justice."

+"This is just outrageous.
+Chelsea Manning's treachery put American lives at risk and exposed some of our nation's most sensitive secrets.
+President Obama now leaves in place a dangerous precedent that those who compromise our national security won't be held accountable for their crimes."

+It's worth noting one name that did not appear on the list today: Edward Snowden.
+As NPR's Carrie Johnson has reported, the NSA leaker, who is living in Russia, has also mounted "a last-ditch bid for clemency."

-Cartwright "had been charged with falsely telling FBI investigators that he did not provide classified information for a book written by New York Times reporter David Sanger," The Two-Way reported.
+Cartwright "had been charged with falsely telling FBI investigators that he did not provide classified information for a book written by New York Times reporter David Sanger," The Two-Way has reported.

 Correction Jan.
 17, 2017